alanindra/baca-juga-cleaner/README.md

 The cleaning pipeline is designed for **media monitoring** use cases, particularly to prepare text for **Share of Voice (SOV)** analysis in brand-related news coverage.

 ### Why it matters
 In media monitoring workflows, irrelevant constituents like "baca juga..." can distort keyword frequency related to monitored brands.
-This tool removes such syntactic noise to improve the accuracy of downstream analytics, such as calculating Share of Voice (SOV) or conducting sentiment classification.
+This tool removes such syntactic noise to improve the accuracy of downstream analytics, such as calculating Share of Voice (SOV).

 The data-cleaning algorithm removes irrelevant constituents that are most likely promotional, redundant, or non-informative by analyzing how syntactic constituents associated with `"baca juga"` strings are structured in news content.
 [More details available in the analysis notebook](docs/analysis.ipynb)